virtualsociety/simulation/README.md

 * [Marital Duration](./doc/MaritalDuration.md) probabilities have been modeled.
 * [Marital Age Probability](./doc/MaritalAgeProbability.md) probabilities have been modeled.
 * [Children Probability](./doc/ChildrenProbability.md) probabilities have been modeled.
+* As an alternative to DES, we have modeled a Agent Based Simulation as wel (ABM) and can be found [here](https://github.com/virtualsociety/simulation-abm)

 If you want to read more about DES, this is a great paper to start with.

 *Lemmis Park, 1994.
 Discrete Event Simulation - A First Course - *